vanntastic/marky_mark/README.markdown

 Marky Mark
 ==========

 Marky Mark is a quick and simple wrapper for [Google maps V3](http://code.google.com/apis/maps/documentation/v3/).
+I wrote this library for one reason and one reason only... to simplify the creation of map markers in google maps!
 It's meant to be extremely simple and doesn't do advanced things, but it does the following things well:

   - Create single or multiple markers
+  - it's super easy to attach info windows to markers
   - Integrated geocoding without an API key!
 Hooray!
   - It can be an alternative to integrating maps without going to google maps and getting the iframe maps
   - Dependency free!
 You can use this with your favorite JS library if you like